 Opening hours

-The museum opens from 9 am to 4 pm daily and admission fee by donation.
+The museum opens daily from 9 am to 4 pm, and the admission fee is donated.

 We found this little beach during our trip to Kanchanaburi.